Young-ook/data-lab-on-wsl/examples/spark/README.md

 ![wsl-spark-pi-example-local](../../images/wsl-spark-pi-example-local.png)

 ### Standalone Cluster
 Or, you can run your spark Pi application on your local standalone cluster.
-You can skip to launch standalone cluster if your cluster is already running.
+Follow the instructions to [run a spark standalone cluster](https://github.com/Young-ook/data-lab-on-wsl?tab=readme-ov-file#launch-a-standalone-cluster).
+You can skip this if your cluster is already running.
 Then, submit the standalone spark Pi job into your local cluster.
 ```
 sh spark-ctl.sh -r
 bash spark-pi-submit-job.sh -s